rurban/libu8ident/doc/c23-proposal.md

 8 TR39 Identifier Type
 ======================

-TR31 even recommends to disable some characters from recommended scripts:
+TR31 recommends to disable some characters from recommended scripts:
 _"Some characters used with recommended scripts may still be problematic for identifiers, for example because they are part of extensions that are not in modern customary use, and thus implementations may want to